mosaicnetworks/monetd/docs/monetd_commands.rst

 Config
 ------

-The ``config`` subcommand initialises the configuration for a Monet Toolchain node.
+The ``config`` subcommand initialises the configuration for a ``monetd`` node.
 The folder can be overridden by the ``--datadir`` parameter.
 The configuration commands create all the files necessary for a node to join an existing network or to create a new one.

 There are 5 subcommands each described in a separate section below:

 - **clear** --- backup and clear configuration folder
-- **contract** --- displays poa contract
+- **contract** --- display poa contract
 - **location** --- show the location of the configuration files
 - **build** --- create the configuration for a single-node network
 - **pull** --- pull the configuration files from a node